bolt/docs/source/contenttypes-and-records.md

 If combined with a `pattern`, you can add frontend validation to the field.
 By doing this, you can require that the values of a field are within certain parameters.
 You can use either one of the predetermined patterns like `email` or `url`, or any regular expression.
-Currently, the `pattern` option is currently only allowed for `text` fields.
+Currently, the `pattern` option is only available for `text` fields.
 Examples of patterns that can be used, can be found on the website [html5pattern.com](http://html5pattern.com/).
 Some common use-cases are: